 I write about ... well, just about anything over at Lifehacker.

-Over at Grunge, I write about history, literature, pop culture, and weirdness..
+Over at Grunge, I used to write about history, literature, pop culture, and weirdness..

-I write about books, books, and more books at Book Maverick, and you should read what I write..
+I used to write about books, books, and more books at Book Maverick, and you should read what I wrote..

 I'm a Contributing Editor at Writer's Digest, where I discuss how to write real good and make money at it.